ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 ---
 I'm going to go through the steps to create a site and blog using [Jekyll](http://jekyllrb.com/).
 This assumes you already have Jekyll installed on your system.
 If you don't, my previous post goes through the beginning steps on setting up Jekyll. [http://eric-price.co/blog/jekyll-osx/](http://eric-price.co/blog/jekyll-osx/)

 Even if you don't want a blog, Jekyll can make the development process easier with the use of its partial system.
 If you have worked with Wordpress or similar CMS, this will be familiar to you.
-This allows you to splice up your site into separate files such as header, footer and navigation, and called on any number of pages.
+This allows you to splice up your site into separate files like the header, footer and navigation, and can be called on a layout or within your pages.
 This means you only need to edit a single file for a header or footer that is used across the site.

 #### Create a Jekyll Project